olegkrivtsov/using-zend-framework-3-book/README.md

 ## Your Feedback is Appreciated

-If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov at gmail dot com email address.
+If you would like to contact me personally to share your emotions about this project, please use the olegkrivtsov@gmail.com email address.

 ## License